GregJns273/Curriculum/README.md

 # Curriculum
 Here I have a curriculum that combines FreeCodeCamp and Odin Project.
+Lessons will be done in order presented.